samithr/CCTest/README.md

 Ideally these values sould calculate at run time by getting data from database tables
 4. As a monitoring service, Hangfire recurring job will run every minute to handle the session queue

 # Additional notes

-# Exception are handles using common module, integrating error handling middleware
+1. Exception are handles using common module, integrating error handling middleware

-# Only one SignalR hub is implemented to keep communication with Actor and Agent
+2. Only one SignalR hub is implemented to keep communication with Actor and Agent

-# Agent response are mocked, to reduce implementation effort
+3. Agent response are mocked, to reduce implementation effort

-# Health checks, common logs are not implemented in this solution
+4. Health checks, common logs are not implemented in this solution

-# PostgreSQL database is used with code first apporach
+5. PostgreSQL database is used with code first apporach

-# Unit tests are not completed for every part, due to limited time
+6. Unit tests are not completed for every part

+# Improvement points
+1. Agent capacity, queue length/storage to be store in the database tables and calculate at the run time
+2. Use message broker service to store queue data, so this can be implemented as a separate service
+3. Values added in the configuration can be move to more suitable/secure storage